reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ## Default Logger In Spring Boot

-**The default logger configuration in Spring Boot is a logback implementation at info level for logging the output to console.**
+**The default logger configuration in Spring Boot is a logback implementation at the info level for logging the output to console.**

-Let us see this behaviour in action by creating a Spring Boot application.
+Let us see this behavior in action by creating a Spring Boot application.
 We generate a minimal application with just the web dependency using [start.spring.io](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.example&artifactId=springLogger&name=springLogger&description=Demo%20project%20for%20Spring%20Boot%20logging&packageName=io.example.springLogger&dependencies=web).
 Next we add some log statements to the application class file:

 ```java
 @SpringBootApplication